jhiggi44/Queue_Event_Simulator/README.md

 ## About This Project:

 This is a project I did as part of the Master's of Software Development program at the University of Utah in Spring of 2019.
 It is an event based simulation comparing two different types of queues: the bank queue (which only has one shared line to many tellers), and the grocery store queue (which has many lines to many checkers).
 This simulation uses "events," which represent things that happen in a store or at a bank, such as customer arrives, or teller finishes.
-Using these events and a priority queue (based on time of event), a full days worth of queueing can be simulated in a matter of nanoseconds and we can compare wait times.
+Using these events and a priority queue (based on time of event), a full days worth of queueing can be simulated in a matter of nanoseconds.
 Which queue do you think is faster?

 ## How To Run:
 1. Clone this repo by running: